Shikaga/PitchBlackAnalysis/index.md

 In the first twenty four words of the film, *Pitch Black* tells you more about its protagonist than most films do in their entire three acts.
 These lines hook the audiences attention immediately.

-Who is this character that is somehow unaffected by Cryosleep, who refers to himself as a wholly "primitive animal"?
+Who is this character that is somehow unaffected by cryosleep, who refers to himself as a wholly "primitive animal"?

 A confessed murder, Riddick is a total badass.
 Muscled, bald, supremely competent and arrogant, he is the very definition of an action movie hero.

 The alpha male sensibilities that Riddick exudes provide a great deal of wish fulfilment for men.
 He is simultaneously feared and idolised.
 When he talks people listen, and when he says jump, people ask how high.
 The audience watches his every move, and his "bad guy with a heart of gold", persona makes him almost impossible to predict, and we are constantly guessing what he is going to do next.

 Most traditional protagonists will move heaven and earth, usually by some deus ex machina, to protect those in their care (usually a female love interest).
 A typical example of this "white knight cliche" would be an antagonist capturing the love interest, at which point the hero will drop their weapons, and allow themselves to get captured to save them.
 Shortly after they will escape again and save the day.
-We have all seen it a million times.

 Riddick is not one of these protagonists.

 He does what he can to save the other crew members, but he is pragmatic, never expecting to chance to help him save everyone in the face of impossible odds.
 This realism combined with his bleak outlook on life makes him a somewhat unique character in roster of hollywood heroes.

 And so it was that we, like Jack, fell into hero worship of Riddick.
 And yet it was our hero worship was to be the very downfall of Riddick franchise, for the film makers themselves likewise fell in love with their character.
 And not unlike the internet's Chuck Norris Facts, his actions became grander with every retelling.

-But first, let us look at what sets Riddick apart.

 Alpha Male
 ----------

 *Pitch Black* starts with Riddick being presented to us as the salient threat, the antagonist of a would be slasher film.
-Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn't hesitate to "skullfuck you in your sleep", in Johns most eloquent words.
+Between his opening monologue and Johns doomsaying, we are given the impression that Riddick is a death dealing machine, that wouldn’t hesitate to `"skullfuck you in your sleep"`, in Johns most eloquent words.

 In the wake of the crash, while the crew search for water, Riddick stalks in the shadows.
+He sneaks up behind Fry and secretly steals some of her hair and then later happily returns to the ship and starts drinking their booze, while they stand just meters away.

 While he never "ghosts" any of the crew members, the way he behaves implies that he is invulnerable, as though there is nothing that these mere mortals can do to harm him.

-He sneaks up behind Fry and secretly steals some of her hair and then later happily returns to the ship and starts drinking their booze, while they stand just meters away.

 However, a short time later, the passengers find Riddick standing over the missing body of one of their murdered acquaintances.
 Presuming that Riddick has started his killing spree, they tackle him to the ground and after a brief skirmish, capture him.

 So it is at this moment in the film, twenty seven minutes in, that Riddick utters his first line of on screen dialogue.
-And with his first words, his character changes completely.
+And with his first words, his character, and the movie itself, changes completely.

-I mentioned earlier that there are many similarities between *Pitch Black* and *Alien*.
+There are many similarities between *Pitch Black* and *Alien*.
 Unquestionably dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestioningly the Xenomorph of this first act.

 Yet, at the moment of his first line of dialog, the film suddenly turns into a more traditional survival movie.
 Riddick's role as "Big Bad", is suddenly pulled out from under him, with the flock alien creatures that inhabit this planet becoming the crew's main threat.